-\paragraph{Organization.} The paper is organized as follows.
-In Section~\ref{sec:background}, we give some background information with an overview of related works.
-In Section~\ref{sec:survey}, we discuss the approaches for an authentication system available in the literature.
-We then formalize the characteristics of the optimal target system and the considered threat model in, respectively, Section~\ref{sec:system_model} and Section~\ref{sec:threatmodel}.
-Details on our attack approach are given in Section~\ref{sec:approach}.
-We include its evaluation in Section~\ref{sec:evaluation}, and in Section~\ref{sec:countermeasures}, we discuss possible countermeasures.
-Finally, Section~\ref{sec:conclusions} concludes this work.
+\textit{Organization.} The rest of the paper is organized as follows.
+We give necessary background information in Section~\ref{sec:background} and mention challenges and limitations of related works in Section~\ref{sec:relatedworks}.
+We propose the system and threat models in Section~\ref{sec:systemmodel} and Section~\ref{sec:threatmodel}.
+We describe our suite of evasion attacks in Section~\ref{subsec:gan-can}.
+Then, we evaluate our attacks, authentication, and identification systems in Section~\ref{sec:evaluation}.
+Finally, we report our takeaways in Section~\ref{sec:takeaways}, while concluding our work in Section~\ref{sec:conclusions}.